tbdsux/realdebrid-cli/rd/README.md

 ## Development

-CLI uses [Bubble Tea](https://github.com/charmbracelet/bubbletea/) for power for the commands.
+CLI uses [Bubble Tea](https://github.com/charmbracelet/bubbletea/) for some power for the commands.

 > This is not a TUI app though.